Topical treatment for acne.

 - Tenderness of the skin

-What to expect when you start Benzamycin (Benzoyl Peroxide / Erythromycin)Skip what to expect section.
+What to expect when you take Benzamycin (Benzoyl Peroxide / Erythromycin)Skip what to expect section.
 Skip to Risks & Warnings section.

 - Combination medicine you apply to your skin to treat acne.